-Natural Resources Science and Management research is enhanced by the availability of laboratories, greenhouses, and growth chambers located in Green Hall, the Kaufert Laboratory, Hodson Hall, and the Engineering and Fisheries Laboratory on the University of Minnesota St. Paul campus, as well as by field facilities in northern Minnesota located at the Cloquet Forestry Center, the North Central Research and Outreach Center (Grand Rapids), and the Wilderness Research Center (Ely).
+Natural Resources Science and Management research is enhanced by the availability of laboratories, greenhouses, and growth chambers located in Green Hall and other buildings on the University of Minnesota St. Paul campus, as well as by field facilities in northern Minnesota located at the Cloquet Forestry Center, the North Central Research and Outreach Center (Grand Rapids), and the Hubachek Wilderness Research Center (Ely).

-Green Hall houses the Department of Forest Resources.
-This building contains classrooms, a greenhouse, and laboratories for teaching and researching tree physiology, forest ecology, silviculture, forest genetics and molecular biology, hydrology and water quality, resource management, economics, policy, remote sensing, geographic information systems, recreation resource management, and urban forestry.
+Green Hall on the University of Minnesota’s St. Paul Campus contains classrooms, a greenhouse, and laboratories for teaching and researching tree physiology, forest ecology, silviculture, forest genetics and molecular biology, hydrology and water quality, resource management, economics, policy, remote sensing, geographic information systems, recreation resource management, and urban forestry.

 Cloquet Forestry Center

 The Cloquet Forestry Center is a 3,751-acre forest located 135 miles north of St. Paul that is used as a research, instruction, and demonstration site.
-The center hosts field courses for undergraduate and graduate students.
-Graduate students use Cloquet Forestry Center facilities when their studies require the type of forested environment found in the area.
-Currently, the center is the base for several research projects in natural resources inventory, forest soils, forest ecology, wildlife ecology, silviculture, timber harvesting and engineering, hydrology, and forest genetics.
+The Center hosts field courses for undergraduate and graduate students.
+Currently, the Center is the base for several research projects conducted by NRSM students.
 Classrooms, conference rooms, laboratories, offices, a dining center, student housing, and related facilities are available.

 North Central Research and Outreach Center